riryrizkiyah/Labor-Classification/README.md

 ## Unemployment Insights

-- Unemployment in Northen Maluku consist of more man than woman (allign with the gender proportion in labor force)
+- Unemployment in Northen Maluku Province consist of more man than woman (allign with the gender proportion in labor force)
 - Small part of them are graduated in the pandemic period
 - Most of the unemployment are in the adjacent age group, dominant by the age between 20 yo - 25 yo.
 - Some of the unemployment are not looking for job either.
 The reasons are vary: already had a job but not start yet; currently preparing a business; but mostly because they feel hopeless that they can get a job
-- Surprisingly, unemployment in Northen Maluku dominated by they who had Vocational Highschool education level
+- Surprisingly, unemployment in Northen Maluku Province dominated by they who had Vocational Highschool education level
 - Another surprise: Unemployment numbers between middle highschool, highschool and Higher Education level are same.

 ![image](https://user-images.githubusercontent.com/45409844/194707193-126a9ce9-19d6-4da3-981e-8967f8a15eba.png)